NVSL/cfiddle/docs/source/index.rst

    index

-Fiddle is a tool for
+CFiddle is a tool for
 studying the compilation and execution of smallish programs written in C or C++.
-If you want to know what the compiler does to your code and why your code is slow, Fiddle can help.
+If you want to know what the compiler does to your code and why your code is slow, CFiddle can help.

 It makes it easy to ask and answer interesting questions about what happens to programs as they go from source code to running program.
-Fiddle can run on its own, but it is built to work with `Jupyter Notebook/Jupyter Lab
+CFiddle can run on its own, but it is built to work with `Jupyter Notebook/Jupyter Lab
 <https://jupyter.org/>`_ to support interactive exploration.